raycast/extensions/extensions/purelymail/README.md

 # <img src="./assets/purelymail.png" width="20" height="20" /> Purelymail Raycast Extension

 This is a Raycast extension for [Purelymail](https://purelymail.com/).
-With this extension, you can quickly add or delete domains from your Purelymail account, create or delete users for your domains, and create or delete Routing Rules.
+With this extension, you can quickly add or delete domains from your Purelymail account, create or delete users for your domains, create or delete Routing Rules, create or delete app passwords and Check Account Credit.

 ## 🚀 Getting Started